 A bookworm who goes more than a week without reading a book is like a healthy human that doesn’t eat any fruit or veg for a week.
 You feel a lack, a malnourishment.

 I always have a notebook and pen handy when reading at home – never know when a thought worthy of note might occur, or perhaps the characters in the book are a bit hard to keep up with until you get deeper into the story – so an odd reminder note might help with who’s who.

-I’m very choosy about my books, I spend ages scouring reviews and recommendations before making a precious purchase and I enjoy it, it’s not a chore.
+I’m quite choosy about my books, I can spend ages scouring reviews and reading back covers before making a precious purchase online or off.